PTC-Education/DX-Resources/Curriculum Resources/DX-Exercises/IOT-with-Airtable.md

 4. Click “Add a base” to start creating a database
     - Choose the “Start from scratch” option.
     - Give the base a name.
 The color of the base icon can be changed, and other customizations can be added if desired.
 5. Click on the newly created database.
-The database that opens should lookl similar to the one below.
+The database that opens should look similar to the one below.
     ## ![New Airtable Database](https://github.com/PTC-Academic/LEGO-Spatial-Computing-Project/blob/master/images/6-image001.png)
     - The table will be named “Table 1” by default.
 Keep this name, as it is the table name used when using the API to connect Airtable to Vuforia Spatial Toolbox.
     - The API used to connect Airtable to Vuforia Spatial Toolbox is a XMLHttpRequest API, which is an object whose methods transfer data between a web browser and web server.